Ocanath/esp32_udp_server/udp_server/Readme.md

         setssid: the SSID of the network the ESP32 will continuously try to connect to
         setpwd: the password of the ESP32 wifi network we continuously try to connect to
         setbaud: set the UART baud rate FOR THE UART USED IN THE FORWARDING, NOT THE COMMAND LINE

+More Info:

+    If you're in the IOT branches (relay board and switcher offshoot branches), there's more setup:

+    1. Use the minimum necessary commands above for network functionality.
+I.e. set port, wifi ssid and password.
+    1.1 SET A NAME BESIDES THE DEFAULT: setname "EXAMPLE NAME"
+    2. use chat.py, bind to a port on the same network/subnet.
+Set your name to NOTHING.
+Then, you can type commands from the udp command section, such as lightson lightsoff.
+    3. If your board has a name, you can use that name as a prefix for most commands in the udp command section